bennyBoyJP/alien_maker_v1/README.md

 # Alien Maker

-## a pattern generator
+## a pattern generator and automata viewer

-creates symmetrical patterns\customizable dimension parameters\able to animate using Conway's Game of Life rules\create posters of your favorite aliens
+✦creates symmetrical patterns<br>✦customizable dimension parameters<br>✦able to animate using Conway's Game of Life rules<br>✦create posters of your favorite aliens

 Alien Maker v.1
 by: bennyBoy_JP